parveen-daffodil/au-privacy-policy/privacy_policy.md

 Individuals might disclose their Personal Information to Organisations while using the Services.
 For example, an Individual may process a payment through the Service and in doing so, share credit card details with a payment processor.

-### Using the Providers services to disclose Personal Information to other organisations
+### Using the Services to disclose Personal Information to other organisations

 During the use of the Services, Individuals may disclose Personal Information to Organisations.
 Provider will make a good faith effort to ensure that such disclosures are clear to Individuals, but how those Organisations handle Personal Information is beyond the control of Provider.